EnriqueSolarte/direct_360_FPE/readme.md

 ```

 ### Dataset
 The dataset used in this project is our own collected **MP3D-FPE** dataset, which simulates a handled-camera walking through different rooms scenes rendered by [MINOS](https://minosworld.github.io/) simulator with [MP3D](https://niessner.github.io/Matterport/) real-world data.
-Upon this collected data, we annotate floor plan labels, estimated camera poses uisng OpenVSLAM[4], and estimated layout for each key-frame by HorizonNet[3].
+Upon this collected data, we annotate floor plan labels, estimated camera poses using OpenVSLAM[4], and estimated layouts for each key-frame by HorizonNet[3].
 Our dataset offers 360-rgb-images, depth maps, ground truth and estimated camera poses, floor plan labels, and estimated layouts.

-For convenience, we have hosted the `mp3d_fpe` dataset at HuggingFace site [EnriqueSolarte/mp3d_fpe](https://huggingface.co/datasets/EnriqueSolarte/mp3d_fpe/tree/main).
+For convenience, the `mp3d_fpe` dataset is hosted at HuggingFace site [EnriqueSolarte/mp3d_fpe](https://huggingface.co/datasets/EnriqueSolarte/mp3d_fpe/tree/main).
 Details to download this dataset is here [mp3d_fpe_dataset](mp3d_fpe_dataset/mp3d_fpe_dataset.md).

 ### DISCLAIMER: